sasiburi/SWAT_analysis/README.md

 Additional contributions: Julien Audibert, Maria A. Zuluaga.

+A baseline model of AutoEncoder is created by Elaine Zhou for comparative study.

 ## How to cite

 If you use this software, please cite the following paper as appropriate: